Eggciting/Eggciting/README.md

-- 🔭 I’m currently working on: Adaptive AI (cpu-sibling)
+- 🔭 I’m currently working on: Koi (Sound Services)
 - 📫 How to reach me: 2005jayceh@gmail.com